United Ireland: Criteria

+In April 2025, Northern Ireland Parliamentary Under-Secretary of State for Northern Ireland Fleur Anderson said that the criteria for a border poll "would be based on opinion polls".
+However, the Northern Ireland Office subsequently backtracked from this claim, saying "responsibility for a referendum rests solely with the Secretary of State".

 Political positions on a united Ireland

+Parties of Ireland

 Within the Northern Ireland Assembly, MLAs designate as Unionist, Nationalist or Other.
-The DUP (25 seats), the UUP (9 seats), the TUV (1 seat) and the Independent MLAs Claire Sugden and Alex Easton are designated as Unionist; Sinn Féin (which won 27 seats in the 2022 Northern Ireland Assembly election) and the SDLP (8 seats) are designated as Nationalist; the Alliance Party (17 seats) and PBP (1 seat) are designated as Other.
+The DUP (25 seats), the UUP (9 seats), the TUV (1 seat) and Independent MLA Claire Sugden are designated as Unionist; Sinn Féin (which won 27 seats in the 2022 Northern Ireland Assembly election) and the SDLP (8 seats) are designated as Nationalist; the Alliance Party (17 seats) and PBP (1 seat) are designated as Other.
 However People Before Profit are in favour of Irish Unity.